Trendy

 WHO photo by T.S.
 Satyan.
 When a disease stops circulating in a region, it’s considered eliminated in that region.
 Polio, for example, was eliminated in the United States by 1979 after widespread vaccination efforts.
 If a particular disease is eliminated worldwide, it’s considered eradicated.

-READ: What is legitimacy in Islam?
+READ: What is float used for?

 What are the principles of disease elimination and eradication?